saadi123/wordle-hints/README.md

 # wordle-hints
-Hints, Clues and Answer to the Daily NY Times Wordle
+<h1>Hints, Clues and Answer to the Daily NY Times Wordle & other Similar Puzzles</h1>